Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Fusarium Risk Tool assists growers with making a spraying decision for more accurate timing of a fungicide application.

 This mobile-friendly forecasting tool provides local and hourly Fusarium risk levels using near-real-time weather data that growers can correspond with the correct heading stage for appropriate fungicide application timing.

-“Accessing the Fusarium Risk Tool on your mobile device is very easy,” says Jennifer Lang-Gorman, technical operations specialist with Alberta Agriculture, Forestry and Rural Economic Development.
+“Accessing the Fusarium Risk Tool on your mobile device is very easy,” says Jennifer Lang-Gorman, technical operations specialist with the Alberta government.
 “Start by going to http://www.weatherdata.ca/ on your device and when prompted to use the mobile friendly page, select ‘Okay’.”

 From there, click on the site menu icon at the top left of the page, scroll down to the disease section and click on ‘Fusarium Head Blight.’